-The ECMWF products are vital for operational weather forecasting.
-For general weather forecasting the ECMWF short range forecasts are used along with other available short range forecasts and the medium range forecasts updated daily, day 3-7, are mainly based on the ECMWF medium range forecast.
-The medium range forecasts, week 1-3, that are produced for the hydro power energy sector are mainly based on the ECMWF deterministic forecast and the EPS products.
+The ECMWF products are vital for operational weather forecasting in Iceland.
+For general weather forecasting the ECMWF short range forecasts are used along with other available short range forecasts while the medium range forecasts updated daily, day 3-7, are primarily based on the ECMWF medium range forecast.
+The medium range forecasts, week 1-3, that are produced for the hydro power energy sector are based on the ECMWF deterministic forecast and the EPS products.

-During wintertime, ECMWF forecasts are used together with other NWP forecasts to assess the risk of weather conditions that could lead to snow avalanches.
+ECMWF forecasts are used together with other NWP forecasts to assess the risk of weather conditions that could lead to natural hazards, such as snow avalanches.

-The downscaled precipitation maps are used to assess the rainfall-triggered landslide risk by comparison to critical values that depend on the accumulation time and the mean annual precipitation.
-Due to volcanic ash on glaciers in southern Iceland after recent volcanic eruptions additional emphasis has been on this feature since summer/autumn 2010.
+Downscaled precipitation maps are used to assess the rainfall-triggered landslide risk by comparison to critical values that depend on the accumulation time and the mean annual precipitation.
+Additional emphasis has been on this feature for the last two years due to volcanic ash deposited on glaciers in southern Iceland as a result of the recent volcanic eruptions.

 The ECMWF SST analysis and forecast are used by the forecasters.
-Charts of the analysed SST and the 5-day and 10-day forecasts are produced and published on the external web along with other marine weather forecasts.
+Charts of the analysed SST and the 2-day and 5-day forecasts are produced and published on the external web along with other marine weather forecasts.
 There are plans to increase the range of marine forecast products in the near future.